LukeGaudreau/sslbc13/notes.md

 *Luke Gaudreau*

 ### Voice mail help with Zotero
+- one day last fall
-One fine day this past fall, I came back from lunch to find the VoiceMail indicator on phone lit up.
-On the other end was the voice a of a desparate student.
-She had a paper due tomorrow and she was having trouble getting all of her citations working through zotero.
+- i came back from lunch
+- to find my voice mail lit up
+- On the other end was desparate student
+- She had a paper due tomorrow
+- and she was having trouble getting all of her citations to work in zotero.

-I asked her to come in that afternoon, and I set down to help her.
-We started by looking at the citations she had collected in Zotero.
-Her Zotero collection looked something like this:
+- I asked her to come in that afternoon,
+- and I set down to help her.
+- We started by looking at the citations she had collected in Zotero.
+- it looked something like this:

 ### Look at citations together